Prof. Fabian Dirr © Markenfotografie

 in the orchestra since 1995

-Since 1995 Fabian Dirr has been the coordinated principal clarinettist of the Dresden Philharmonic.
+Fabian Dirr has been principal clarinettist with the Dresden Philharmonic Orchestra since 1995.

-As an orchestral soloist, he has appeared with the Staatskapelle Dresden, the Bamberg Symphony Orchestra, the SWR Symphony Orchestra Baden-Baden and Freiburg, the Berlin Radio Symphony Orchestra and the Konzerthausorchester Berlin, among others.
+He has performed as a guest with the Staatskapelle Dresden, the Bamberg Symphony Orchestra, the SWR Symphony Orchestra Freiburg, the Berlin Radio Symphony Orchestra, the Konzerthausorchester Berlin and the Munich Philharmonic Orchestra.